Well Water Home Insurance: Does Your Policy Cover the Pump & System?

 Does Having a Well Cost More to Insure?

 Here's some good news for well water homeowners: having a private well does not typically increase your homeowners insurance premiums.
-Insurers don't flag private wells as a standard liability or risk factor the way they do with swimming pools or trampoline ownership.
+Insurers don't flag private wells as a standard liability risk factor the way they do with swimming pools or trampoline ownership.

 What Could Modestly Raise Your Premium

-• Adding an equipment breakdown endorsement (~$25–$50/year)
+• Adding an equipment breakdown endorsement (~$25 to $50/year)

-• Adding service line coverage (varies by insurer, typically $5–$15/month)
+• Adding service line coverage ($20 to $50/year)

 • Filing a well-related claim, which could affect your claims history